gpw13/xmart4/README.md

 rather than re-request the data from the xMart4 API.
 This provides large advantages when working with big tables and views, as the API requests grow quite time consuming as the number of rows grows.
-Load the xmart4 package explicitly through `library(xmart4)`, rather than simply calling functions via `xmart4::fun()`.
+Load the xmart4 package explicitly through `library(xmart4)`, rather than simply callin functions via `xmart4::fun()`.

 This could be problematic if using the xmart4 package to test or consume